tekartik/sembast.dart/sembast_web/README.md

 * Alpha
 * Use int or key string only
+* Content is synchronized accross all open tabs
 * Transactions are cross-tab safe (since 0.1.0+4)
 * Codec are not supported.
 Web is not safe anyway.
 Encrypt fields as needed.
 * Transactions must be indempotent (i.e. they must produce the same result if run twice) as they might run again in case of concurrent access.

+See a basic [sembast_web demo](https://github.com/alextekartik/flutter_app_example/tree/master/demosembast) on flutter.

 ## How it works